bert2002/monerohash-slack-bot/README.md

 monerohash-slack-bot
 =============

-Simple bot to gather mining information about your monerohash.com pool and send its to your Slack channel.
+Simple bot to gather mining information about your monerohash.com activity and send its to your Slack channel.

 Supports
 -------